kwanda9700/Word-Occurence/README.md

 # Word-Occurence
- Find the number of times a wrod occures
+ Find the number of times a word occures